rwb/prevention/README.md

 44. Describe the empirical result that motivates the concept of a "hot spot".
 45. Identify and describe the three principal concepts of deterrence theory.
+46. What do we mean by the terms "general" and "specific" deterrence?
+47. What is the central problem with deterrence and policing?
-46. What problem could arise as a result of focusing police resources on hot spots?
+48. What problem could arise as a result of focusing police resources on hot spots?
-47. How does a hot spots patrol strategy address the power concerns in police-crime studies?
+49. How does a hot spots patrol strategy address the power concerns in police-crime studies?
-48. What measurement problem is not improved by a study of hot spots patrol?
+50. What measurement problem is not improved by a study of hot spots patrol?
-49. What city did Sherman and Weisburd study in their research on hot spots?
+51. What city did Sherman and Weisburd study in their research on hot spots?
-50. What political considerations arose in the approval of the hot spots patrol study?
+52. What political considerations arose in the approval of the hot spots patrol study?
-51. How was a hot spot defined for purposes of Sherman and Weisburd's study?
+53. How was a hot spot defined for purposes of Sherman and Weisburd's study?
-52. What research design was used to evaluate the effects of intensive hot spot patrol in Sherman and Weisburd's study?
+54. What research design was used to evaluate the effects of intensive hot spot patrol in Sherman and Weisburd's study?
-53. Describe the "noise" problem identified by Sherman and Weisburd?
+55. Describe the "noise" problem identified by Sherman and Weisburd?
-54. Why is the "noise" problem not a threat to the validity of the
+56. Why is the "noise" problem not a threat to the validity of the
-55. What do Sherman and Weisburd mean by the use of the term "internal validity"?
+57. What do Sherman and Weisburd mean by the use of the term "internal validity"?
-56. What were the three goals of the address cluster inspections?
+58. What were the three goals of the address cluster inspections?
-57. Why was it important that an external researcher randomized the hot spots to treatment and control conditions?
+59. Why was it important that an external researcher randomized the hot spots to treatment and control conditions?
-58. What did a typical hot spot look like?
+60. What did a typical hot spot look like?

 <p align="center">
 <img src="charts/fig4a.png" width="550px">